-- 1.1 These Regulations apply to the FIH Odisha Hockey Men's World Cup 2023. - 1.2 The competition shall be conducted in accordance with the Rules of Hockey in force on the first playing day of the competition except as varied by Appendix 1 of these Regulations and in accordance with these Regulations. - 1.3 The competition plan and ranking schemes are set out in Appendix 2. - 1.4 The Tournament Regulations will be published by FIH on its website www.fih.ch from time to time. - 1.5 FIH in its absolute discretion will formulate and publish the Match Schedule for the competition.
-FIH reserves the right to amend this schedule as a result of any circumstances that may arise. - 1.6 The FIH Code of Conduct (Appendix 4) applies at all International Events.
-For the purposes of these Tournament Regulations, "International Event" shall include those tournaments listed in Article 1.1 above. - 1.7 The FIH Media Policy (Appendix 6) will apply to those tournaments listed in Article 1.1 above. - 1.8 In addition to Articles 1.6 and 1.7 above, FIH Statutes and General Regulations, Rules of Hockey, FIH Tournament Regulations, FIH Anti-Doping Rules, FIH Integrity Code, FIH Standard Event Operating Procedures and any other rules and regulations that are applicable and may come into force from time to time, shall apply.
+- 1.1 These Regulations apply to the FIH Hockey Olympic Qualification Events, the FIH Hockey World Cup Qualification Events, the FIH Nations Cup and the FIH Hockey Junior World Cup. - 1.2 The competition shall be conducted in accordance with the Rules of Hockey in force on the first playing day of the competition except as varied by Appendix 1 of these Regulations and in accordance with these Regulations.

+- 1.3 The various competition plans and ranking schemes are set out in Appendices 2 9. - 1.4 The Tournament Regulations will be published by FIH on its website www.fih.ch from time to time. - 1.5 FIH in its absolute discretion will formulate and publish the Match Schedule for the competition.
+FIH reserves the right to amend this schedule as a result of any circumstances that may arise. - 1.6 In order to be eligible to compete in the FIH Hockey Junior World Cup, a player must be under 21 years of age on the 31 December of the year preceding the start of the competition. - 1.7 The FIH Code of Conduct (Appendix 11) applies at all International Events.
+For the purposes of these Tournament Regulations, "International Event" shall include those tournaments listed in Article 1.1 above. - 1.8 The FIH Media Policy (Appendix 13) will apply to those tournaments listed in Article 1.1 above. - 1.9 In addition to Articles 1.7 and 1.8 above, FIH Statutes and General Regulations, Rules of Hockey, FIH Tournament Regulations, FIH Anti-Doping Rules, FIH Integrity Code, FIH Standard Event Operating Procedures and any other rules and regulations that are applicable and may come into force from time to time, shall apply.